LozioAlce/L1_AC/README.md

 PLOTTING3.m plots the main input variables in a subplot figure

 SETUP.m run the above script all in onces and set some more variables

+MONTECARLO runs different simulations in order to test system robustness, recalls plotting to compares the behaviour in different conditions.